RL Decompiler

 Conclusion

 This was a simple experiment to show how reinforcement learning can leverage LLMs for decompilation tasks.
-There are many improvements that can be made, such as pretraining on a C++/ASM corpus, encouraging struct generation, or developing separate tasks.
-One such task is to give the model partial C++ implementation, and ask it to “improve the score”, which would allow the model to potentially iterate on its own in an agentic manner.
+There are many improvements that can be made, such as pretraining on a C++/ASM corpus, and incentivizing struct generation or the use of high-level design patterns such as stdlib classes (low-hanging fruit, if someone wants to test this).
+Another task would be to give the model partial C++ implementation, and ask it to “improve the score”, potentially allowing the model to iterate on its own outputs in an agentic manner.